apache/pekko-connectors/docs/src/main/paradox/couchbase.md

 All operations use the `CouchbaseSession` internally.
 A session is configured with @apidoc[CouchbaseSessionSettings$] and a Couchbase bucket name.
 The Apache Pekko Stream factory methods create and access the corresponding session instance behind the scenes.

-By default the `CouchbaseSessionSettings` are read from the `alpakka.couchbase.session` section from the configuration eg. in your `application.conf`.
+By default the `CouchbaseSessionSettings` are read from the `pekko.connectors.couchbase.session` section from the configuration eg. in your `application.conf`.

 Settings
 : @@snip [snip](/couchbase/src/test/resources/application.conf) { #settings }

 ## Using Apache Pekko Discovery

-To delegate the configuration of Couchbase nodes to any of @extref:[Apache Pekko Discovery's lookup mechanisms](pekko:discovery/index.html), specify a service name and lookup timeout in the Couchbase section, and pass in @apidoc[akka.stream.alpakka.couchbase.(\w+).DiscoverySupport] nodes lookup to `enrichAsync` and configure Apache Pekko Discovery accordingly.
+To delegate the configuration of Couchbase nodes to any of @extref:[Apache Pekko Discovery's lookup mechanisms](pekko:discovery/index.html), specify a service name and lookup timeout in the Couchbase section, and pass in @apidoc[org.apache.pekko.stream.connectors.couchbase.(\w+).DiscoverySupport] nodes lookup to `enrichAsync` and configure Apache Pekko Discovery accordingly.

 **The Apache Pekko Discovery dependency has to be added explicitly**.